CodeDotJS/space/_posts/2024-06-04-unzipping-instagram.md

 I have now integrated it into my [cool](../updates) page, and it looks good.
 Building this was a bit of a roller coaster ride, but I had fun.

+__*Updates*__ --- 14<sup>th</sup> June, 2024
+{: .center}

+I wouldn't I'm surprised to see the I'm issue I'm facing, but now the backend, which is hosted on Vercel, is returning:

+- `Error 500: Failed to decompress response`

+On the local server, the script is returning the data without throwing any errors.
+So, I'm guessing it's more of an IP restriction (or block?) because I tested a few more user agents locally, and they were working.
+However, pushing the code to production with those user agents didn't solve the issue, as I'm still getting the same error.

+To prevent this, I think it's fair if I don't fetch the data from Instagram every time someone visits the cool page.
+It makes sense because I don't draw very often.
+I'll see what I can do to fix this issue, but as of now, my doodle section is empty.

 ---

 __Footnotes:__